txsun1997/Metric-Fairness/README.md

 +--------+------+--------+
 ```

-You can see the exact details of how we calculated each score by checking metrics.py, and if you need to calculate scores of default backbones, run
+You can see the exact details of how we calculated each score by checking `metrics.py`, and if you need to calculate scores of default backbones, run

 ```bash
 pip install -r requirements.txt bash metrics.sh
 ```

-would result in a output file named scores.csv by default
+would result in a output file named `scores.csv` by default

 ## Mitigate Metric Bias